pha5echange/mbg-tools/README.md

 These contain (in order): a list of MusicBrainz artist IDs, generated from the Echo Nest (see the 'eng-tools' repository); a list of artists whose tags will be checked by 'mbg_process_tags': a list of user-tags which are related to genre (manually edited from the full list).

+- 'mb_nhm' calculates hybridity metrics for networks (variant of 'nhm')

 - 'mb_network_multi' makes network-GEXFs from output of 'mb_nodesets'

 - 'mb_timeslicer' generates time-limited genre lists (variant of eng-repo 'timeslicer')